Avijit-roy/react-contact-app/README.md

 Adjust script names if your project uses a different setup.

-## Project structure (example)
+## Project structure
-Replace or update to match actual repository layout.
+Below is the expected project structure.
+Update this section if your repository layout differs.

+react-contact-app/
+- README.md
+- LICENSE
+- package.json
+- .gitignore
+- contact-app/ — React app (Create React App scaffold)
+  - package.json
+  - public/
-- public/ — static files and index.html
+    - index.html
+    - favicon.ico
   - src/
+    - index.js
+    - App.js
     - components/ — UI components (ContactList, ContactForm, ContactItem, SearchBar, etc.)
-  - pages/ — app pages (if using routing)
+    - pages/ — optional pages if using routing
-  - styles/ — CSS files
+    - styles/ — CSS or SCSS files
-  - App.js — root component
+- server-api/ — optional backend API (if present)
-  - index.js — app entry point
+- node_modules/

+If the actual repository structure differs, replace this section with the real layout.

 ## Data persistence
 If the app uses localStorage to persist contacts, mention that here.
 If it uses an API/backend, add instructions on configuring the API endpoint and any required environment variables.